-Our growth may strain our infrastructure and resources, which could slow our development of new restaurants and adversely affect our ability to manage our existing restaurants.
+Our growth may strain our infrastructure and resources, which could slow our development of new restaurants and adversely affect our ability to manage our existing restaurants

-During fiscal years 2017, 2018 and 2019 we opened eleven, nine and six restaurants, respectively.
-During 2020, we plan to open a total offive to seven restaurants.
+During fiscal years 2018, 2019 and 2020 we opened nine, six and one restaurants, respectively.
+During 2021, we plan to open a total of four to six restaurants.
 Our future growth may strain our administrative staff, management systems and resources, financial controls and information systems.
 Those demands on our infrastructure and resources may also adversely affect our ability to manage our existing restaurants.
 If we fail to continue to improve our infrastructure or to manage other factors necessary for us to meet our expansion objectives, our business, financial condition and results of operations could be harmed.
 Likewise, if sales decline, we may be unable to reduce our infrastructure quickly enough to prevent sales deleveraging, which would harm our business, financial condition and results of operations.